 If you love this delicacy and have a small plot, you might want to try growing it yourself.Here’s a tutorial on how to grow garlic, which, early in the season, will yield your delicious scapes.

-Stored in a plastic bag, scapes will keep in the refrigerator for several days after harvesting.
+How long will garlic scapes keep?
+Stored in a plastic bag, scapes will keep in the refrigerator for several days after harvesting or purchasing.

-As far as freezing goes, that’s easy.
-Simply cut the scape stalk into 2- to 3-inch pieces and place in a freezer bag.
-There’s no need to blanch, and this will extend your scape season at least a little.
+Freezing scapes is super easy.
+Simply cut scape stalks into 2- to 3-inch pieces and place in a freezer bag that will hold them snugly (pressing out extra air before sealing.
+There’s no need to blanch them, and this will extend your scape season at least for a time.

 Thanks to the talented bloggers who participated in this roundup for permission to use their photo and link to their recipes.

 Pickled Garlic Scapes: From Running to the Kitchen, this no-canning recipe for pickled scapes is the easiest and quickest way to enjoy these tangy summer-time delights!
 They make a delicious addition to almost any kind of meal.